 - Yellow curry paste, store bought or homemade using this recipe.
-For store bought, I like Maeploy brand, but Maesri and Aroy-D are also great choices.
+For store bought, I like Maeploy and Aroy-D brand, but Maesri is also a good choice.
 Note that Maesri labels their yellow curry paste as "Karee Curry Paste," and do NOT get the one labelled "yellow sour curry" as that's an entirely different dish.

 - Coconut milk.
 Not sure which is the best coconut milk to get?
 See my post here with everything you need to know about coconut milk including the best coconut milk to buy.